 Subject: You should blog about [insert your guest post topic]

-First, I just want to say I’m a big time of INSERT BLOG NAME.
+First, I just want to say I’m a big fan of [INSERT BLOG NAME].

 Anyways, I’m writing to you today because I’d love the opportunity to contribute a guest post to [insert blog name].

 I’ve been reading through some of the content on the blog and have put together a short list of topics that I think would provide a ton of value to your readers –